ArneCL/BlogPosts/replacing-csv-commas-in-fields-regex.md

 title: Replacing commas in fields in CSV files with regex
-tags: sed, unix, csv, awk, regex
+tags: sed, unix, csv, awk, regex, vim

 Sometimes -- in Comma Separated Value files -- you have commas *inside* the fields themselves.